Oscillations in the Tsallis income distribution: Abstract

 \section{Abstract}

-Oscillations in the cumulative individual income distribution have been found in the data of various countries studied by different authors at different time periods, but the dynamical origins of this behavior are currently unknown.
-These datasets can be fitted by different functions at different income ranges, but recently the Tsallis distribution has been found capable of fitting the whole distribution by means of only two parameters, procedure which showed even more clearly such oscillatory features in the entire income range.
-This behavior can be described by assuming log-periodic functions, however a different approach to naturally disclose such oscillatory characteristics is to allow the Tsallis $q$-parameter to become complex.
-In this paper we have used these ideas in order to describe the behavior of the complementary cumulative distribution function of the personal income of Brazil recently studied empirically by Soares et al.\ (2016).
-Typical elements of periodic motion, such as amplitude and angular frequency coupled to this income analysis, were obtained.
+Oscillations in the complementary cumulative distribution function (CCDF) of individual income data have been found in the data of various countries studied by different authors at different time periods, but the dynamical origins of this behavior are currently unknown.
+Although these datasets can be fitted by different functions at different income ranges, the Tsallis distribution has recently been found capable of fitting the whole distribution by means of only two parameters.
+This procedure showed clearly such oscillatory feature in the entire income range feature, but made it particularly visible at the tail of the distribution.
+Although log-periodic functions fitted to the data are capable of describing this behavior, a different approach to naturally disclose such oscillatory characteristics is to allow the Tsallis $q$-parameter to become complex.
+In this paper we use this idea in order to describe the behavior of the CCDF of the Brazilian personal income recently studied empirically by Soares et al.\ (2016).
+Typical elements of periodic motion, such as amplitude and angular frequency coupled to this income analysis, were obtained by means of this approach.
+A highly non-linear function for the CCDF was obtained through this methodology and a numerical test showed it capable of recovering the main oscillatory feature of the original CCDF of the personal income data of Brazil.

 \keywords{income distribution, Tsallis statistics, complex $q$-parameter}